tidyverse/tidyverse.org/content/blog/yaml12-0-1-0/index.md

 -->

 Today we're announcing two new packages for parsing and emitting YAML 1.2: [`yaml12`](https://posit-dev.github.io/r-yaml12/) for R and [`py-yaml12`](https://posit-dev.github.io/py-yaml12/) for Python.

-In Python, the package is published on PyPI as `py-yaml12`, but you import it as `yaml12`.

 Both packages are implemented in Rust and built on the excellent [`saphyr`](https://github.com/saphyr-rs/saphyr) crate.
 They share the same design goals: predictable YAML 1.2 typing, explicit control over tag interpretation via handlers, and clean round-tripping of unhandled tags.